Mary-Kate and Ashley Olsen: Childhood and acting career

 The following year, the Olsens appeared in an episode of All My Children.
 In 1997, they appeared once again as guest stars in an episode of Sister Sister.
 Also, in 1998, the twins returned to series television with another ABC sitcom, Two of a Kind, co-starring Christopher Sieber as their characters' widowed father.
 The series lasted only one season but aired in reruns on cable for several years afterward.
 1998 also saw the release of Billboard Dad, the first of a new string of direct-to-video films starring the Olsens.
-The final such film, The Challenge, debuted in 2003.

-In 2000, the Olsens appeared in an episode of 7th Heaven as bad girls Sue and Carol Murphy.
+The final such film, The Challenge, debuted in 2003.In 2000, the Olsens appeared in an episode of 7th Heaven as bad girls Sue and Carol Murphy.
 The following year, the sisters starred in two new series: So Little Time, a live-action sitcom on Fox Family (later ABC Family); and Mary-Kate and Ashley in Action!, an animated series airing Saturday mornings on ABC.
 Both shows were canceled after one season, although Mary-Kate received a Daytime Emmy Award nomination for her performance on So Little Time.

-In early 2004, Mary-Kate and Ashley had a cameo voice role in an episode of The Simpsons as the readers of Marge's book-on-tape, The Harpooned Heart.
-Also in 2004, the twins starred in a second feature film, New York Minute.
+In early 2004, the Olsens had a cameo voice role in an episode of The Simpsons as the readers of Marge's book-on-tape, The Harpooned Heart.
+That same year, the twins starred in a second feature film, New York Minute.
 It would be their last film together, as well as Ashley's last acting role.
 Mary-Kate has continued to appear in film and television.

 Mary-Kate and Ashley had a fan club until 2000, "Mary-Kate & Ashley's Fun Club", where fans would pay to receive Mary-Kate and Ashley collectibles and photos.
 Each subscription included an issue of Our Funzine, Mary-Kate and Ashley's fan club magazine, exclusively available through the club, and a collectibles catalog, where one could purchase T-shirts, posters, baseball caps, key rings, school folders, postcards, and various other items.
 Subscribers would also receive "surprise gifts" (usually key rings, book excerpts, or back issues of the Funzine), lyric sheets to Mary-Kate and Ashley's songs, a school folder, a membership card, a full-sized poster, two black and white photos (one of each girl), and a color photo with reprint autographs.
 The club was advertised at the beginning of Mary-Kate and Ashley movies until 1998.